liaomochi/orographic_enhancement_paper/README.md

         The IRC procedure includes the following scripts: Pre_rising_WORLD_30day.m; rainupv2_WORLD_30day.m; Slow_recession_v2_WORLD_30day.m with each model time step requiring an execution of particle tracking using Backtrack_IRC_WORLD_30days.m and transition_WORLD_30day.m.
         An executable of the hydrological model is provided in this repository.
 Detailed user guide/instructions regarding the DCHM model will be provided upon request since we are working on licensing it.
     3. Use plot_IRC_results.m script to generate figures presented in the paper.
-    4. Use AI_transfer_learning.m script to construct Random Forest Regressor for Cross-regional model validataion and generate corresponding figures.
+    4. Use AI_cross_validation.m script to construct Random Forest Regressor for Cross-regional model validataion and generate corresponding figures.

 Note: outputs from the IRC process are very large due to the use of Lagrangian tracking at high resolution (5 minutes scale), the total raw data outputs is >80TB in binary format.
 These raw outputs can be downloaded upon request.